 Visualizing where in the world Amazon Simple Storage Service (S3) buckets are being accessed from may help uncover various insights, such as S3 buckets which have been inadvertently granted public access, or whether or not certain content is being consumed and by whom.

-You can use this search to visualize where and what S3 buckets are accessed.
+You can use this search to visualize what S3 buckets are accessed and from where.

 - Configure the Splunk Add-on for Amazon Web Services.